StanfordSpezi/SpeziAccessGuard/README.md

 ### Setting an Access Code

 Using [`SetAccessGuard`](https://swiftpackageindex.com/stanfordspezi/speziaccessguard/0.1.1/documentation/speziaccessguard/setaccessguard), we can create a view that allows the user to set their access code.
 This step must be done before access guards can be used to guard a SwiftUI view, with the exception of an access guard that uses a fixed code.
+(Note that the access guard will be automatically unlocked after the passcode is set until it is locked or times out.)

 ```swift
 import SpeziAccessGuard